 The registration process begins when your physician schedules you for pre-admission testing.
-When you arrive for pre-admission testing, check in at the reception desk (adjacent to the Bailey corridor) and confirm your insurance information.
-If you do not require pre-admission testing, then you can confirm your insurance information on the day of your surgery.
-A parent or guardian must accompany patients under 18.
+When you arrive at Pre-Admission Testing, please sign-in at the reception desk.
+Your demographic and insurance information will be reviewed and updated at this time.
+If you do not require pre-admission testing, you will be contacted by telephone prior to your surgery to confirm your information.
+Reminder: a parent or guardian must accompany patients under 18.

 The Night Before Surgery